Settings may refer to any of the following:

 Using a keyboard shortcut

-You can also open the Settings app by pressing Win+I (hold down the Windows Key and press "i").
+Open the Settings app by pressing Windows key+I (hold down the Windows Key and press "i").

-If you have Windows 10 with all of the latest updates, you can also find Settings on the left side of the Start menu as a small gear icon.
+If you have Windows 10 with the latest updates, Settings is also on the left side of the Start menu as a small gear icon.

 When looking for a specific type of settings (e.g., printer settings) type the category name (e.g., "printer") in Windows search to find the specific system setting without having to use Windows Settings.